 With my iPhone, I enjoy a kind of casual photography, snapping things and sharing them with my friends and family, and playing around with Adobe Lightroom Mobile.

 In 2006, I was diagnosed with Type 1 (LADA) diabetes, an autoimmune type of diabetes.
 I’m learning to live with it.
-I have a Medtronic 670G insulin pump and GuardianLink CGMS to help me manage my diabetes.
+I have a Medtronic 670G insulin pump and GuardianLink GCMS to help me manage my diabetes.
 I occasionally post articles about my diabetes tech.

 I remember attending a presentation on open-source software by Richard Stallman.
 I remember getting my first computer, a Commodore VIC20.
 I remember learning Commodore (Microsoft) BASIC and writing my first video game.
 I remember when I upgraded to the Commodore 64 and floppy storage.
 I remember getting my first IBM compatible DOS PC, an Epson with one floppy disk, and a green CRT monitor.
-I remember buying and installing a 2400 baud modem so that I could dial into the bulletin board system (BBS).
+I remember buying and installing a 2400 baud modem to dial into the bulletin board system (BBS).
 I remember using WordPerfect to write all my term papers.
 I remember learning Pascal and writing my first text editor.